 The ranger told gawkers that the bird actually shouldn’t let people get so close, and he was worried about it.
 The bird, number A7, as you can see from its marking, had flown away by the time I returned 20 minutes later.

 In terms of more visible creatures, the mountain short-horned lizard is abundant around the forests near the rim.
 You’ll probably spot a few if you do any hiking into the Grand Canyon, along with salamanders and toads.

 Snakes and scorpions

 Scorpions are seen often in the canyon and according to the NPS site, “stings occur with regularity.”
 They may hurt but rarely cause serious damage.
-These aren’t the scorpions that can kill you.
+These aren’t the scorpions that can deliver a fatal bite.

-Other wildlife in the Grand Canyon
+Other Animals in the Grand Canyon